exactlylabs/radar/server/README.md

 rails db:create db:migrate db:seed
 ```

+you also need to run a script that is going to download some necessary files

+`MAXMIND_KEY=<your token> ./scripts/setup.sh`

+>Note: For downloading IPV4/IPV6 to ASN map you must have a [Maxmind](https://www.maxmind.com/) License Key and set it as an environment variable named `MAXMIND_KEY`

 In order for Image Processing to work correctly, you need to install ImageMagick
 locally on the computer running the app.
 Installation instructions [here](https://imagemagick.org/script/download.php).